Melbourne Park: Show Court Arena

 In April 2019 construction of the Show Court Arena (known commercially as Kia Arena) commenced on the site of the old Eastern Courts 16–23, between Rod Laver and John Cain Arenas.
 The open-air arena is partially sunken into the ground and has a roof structure capable of protecting most of the spectators from the extremities, however unlike the larger arenas it does not have a retractable roof capable of being shut during inclement weather.
 Construction of the arena was the signature element of the $271.5 million third stage of redevelopments of Melbourne Park and was completed prior to the 2022 Australian Open.
 The arena seats 5,000 spectators.

 Show Courts

-Aside from a further 35 match day and practice courts, many of which have temporary standing of up to 2,500 capacity attached to them for the Australian Open, there are two Show Courts at Melbourne Park, Show Court 2 (known for commercial purposes as the 1573 Arena) and Court 3 (formerly known as Show Court 3), each with a permanent seating capacity of approximately 3,000.
+Aside from a further 35 match day and practice courts, many of which have temporary standing of up to 2,500 capacity attached to them for the Australian Open, there are two Show Courts at Melbourne Park, Show Court 2 (known for commercial purposes as 1573 Arena) and Court 3 (known for commercial purposes as ANZ Arena), each with a permanent seating capacity of approximately 3,000.